iluvjava/Maths/AMATH 581/Adam B.M.md

 Adams Bashforth,  Adam Moulton Method
-Multi-stepping schemes requires serveral pre-established points to make one future time step, this is a feature from the derivative using the integral method with the taylor approximation and finite difference.
+Multi-stepping schemes requires several pre-established points to make one future time step, this is a feature from the derivative using the integral method with the Taylor approximation and finite difference.

 Contents:
-* Forward Integrations and Finite Difference Analysis
+* Forward Integration and Finite Difference Analysis
 * Multi-step method
 * Predictors